 A restore used the wrong phrase, word order, language, passphrase context, or wallet account path

-The app was reinstalled before backup readiness was confirmed
+The app was reinstalled or updated before backup readiness and wallet pairing context were confirmed

 A fake support page claims a wallet can be validated, synchronized, or recovered by entering seed words